The adiabatic limit of Schr\"odinger operators on fibre bundles: Adiabatic theory on fibre bundles

 \subsection{Adiabatic and super-adiabatic projections}

-In this section we will give an explicit construction of the projections $P_\eps$ of theorem~\ref{thm:proj}.
+In this section we will give an explicit construction of the projections $P_\eps$ of Theorem~\ref{thm:proj}.
 Again denote by $H$ the operator

-with domain $D(H)=W^2_\eps(M)\cap W^1_{\eps,0}(M)$.
+with domain $D(H)=W^2_\eps(M)\cap W^1_{0,\eps}(M)$.
 More precisely this is an $\eps$-dependent family, since $-\Delta_{g_\eps}$ explicitly depends on $\eps$ and so may $V$ and $H_1$, although we do not make this explicit in the notation.
 We assume these satisfy: \begin{cond} \leavevmode \begin{itemize} \item The potential $V\in \mathscr{C}^\infty_b$ is smooth and bounded with all its derivatives, uniformly in $\eps$. \item $H_1$ is a smooth differential operator of second order and symmetric on $D(H)$.
-It is bounded independently of $\eps$ as a map $W^{m+2}_\eps \to W^{m}_\eps$, for every $m \in \N$ and satisfies $H_1 A \in \mathcal{A}^{k+2,l}$ for every $A\in \mathcal{A}^{k,l}$ (see definition~\ref{def:algebra}). \item $H$ is bounded from below. \end{itemize} \end{cond} Under these conditions $H$ is self-adjoint on $D(H)$, and from now on $H$ will always denote this self-adjoint operator, while expressions like $\Delta_{g_\eps}$ or $H_1$ may also stand for a differential operator without reference to a specific domain.
-We also denote by $\lambda$ an eigenband of $H_F$ satisfying condition~\ref{cond:gap} and by $P_0$ the corresponding fibre-wise spectral projection.
+It is bounded independently of $\eps$ as a map from $W^{m+2}_\eps$ to $W^{m}_\eps$, for every $m \in \N$. \end{itemize} \end{cond} Under these conditions $H$ is self-adjoint on $D(H)$ and bounded below uniformly in $\eps$ by the Kato-Rellich theorem (see Reed and Simon~\cite[Theorem X.12]{ReSi2}).
+From now on $H$ will always denote this self-adjoint operator, while expressions like $\Delta_{g_\eps}$ or $H_1$ may also stand for a differential operator without reference to a specific domain.
+We also denote by $\lambda$ an eigenband of $H_F$ satisfying Condition~\ref{cond:gap} and by $P_0$ the corresponding fibre-wise spectral projection.

 A first step in the construction of $P_\eps$ consists in proving that $[H,P_0]=\mathcal{O}(\eps)$ in a suitable sense.
 Since $P_0$ commutes with $H_F$, and $\eps H_1$ is itself of order $\eps$, this amounts to proving that